O2 waives the exit fee on death – but the handset debt still stands

 You can also contact the team by email at Bereavement&Criticalillness@virginmediao2.co.uk or by post to O2 Bereavement Team, PO Box Virgin Media O2, Sunderland SR43 4AA.

 If you prefer to notify multiple providers at the same time, O2 accepts notifications through Life Ledger (app.lifeledger.com/o2), a free service that lets you contact a number of organisations through a single submission.
+Life Ledger is useful for straightforward disconnections; for accounts with device finance, outstanding disputes, or number transfer requirements, a direct call to the bereavement team is more reliable.

 What to tell them: